angreal/airflow-provider/README.md

     -V, --version    Print version information

 SUBCOMMANDS:
-    demo-clean      shut down services and remove files demo-start      start services for example dags
-    demo-stop       stop services for example dags
-    dev-setup       setup a development environment
+    demo    commands for controlling the demo environment dev     commands for your development environment
-    help            Print this message or the help of the given subcommand(s) init            Initialize an Angreal template from source. lint            lint our project
+    help    Print this message or the help of the given subcommand(s) test    commands for executing tests
-    run-tests       run our test suite. default is unit tests only static-tests    run static analyses on our project

 ```